iter8-tools/docs/docs/tutorials/abn/abn.md

 When version *v2* of the backend component is deployed, the frontend service continues to send requests only to version *v2* until the new version is marked as *ready* by adding the `iter8.tools/abn` label.

-## Mark the ßcandidate version ready
+## Mark the candidate version ready

 Once the candidate version is ready to receive user traffic, for example, when the pods are `Ready`, label the deployment object as a valid participant in A/B(/n) experiments: